pgrady3/music-compression-web/README.md

 ![Performance Plot](compression_performance.png)

-## Time-domain autoencoder for compression
+## Compression using time-domain autoencoder

+Our model performs 8x compression for audio samples.

 **Latent space**
 Samples from the test set: